 Entrance to the Andes Museum 1972

 Walk through an exhibit about one of the worst air tragedies in history at the Andes Museum 1972, located in downtown Montevideo.
-You'll learn about an event known as "the tragedy and miracle in the Andes".
+You will learn about an event that is known as "the tragedy and miracle in the Andes".

-Your entrance to the museum includes access to the memorial dedicated to the victims and personal stories of the survivors.
-The museum is housed in an old 19th-century mansion and features various displays, showcases, and interactive panels that highlight the solidarity and resilience of the survivors, along with personal objects belonging to the victims.
+Your entrance includes access to a memorial dedicated to the victims and stories of the survivors.
+The museum, located in a 19th-century mansion, features displays, showcases, and interactive panels highlighting the solidarity and resilience of the survivors, along with personal objects of the crash victims.

 Hours